These sweet potatoes!!

 9. Let cool slightly and eat.

-For sweet: drizzle some raw honey on top
+For sweet: drizzle some raw honey or maple and a dash of cinnamon

-Regardless you should a little fat source, such as virgin coconut oil, cold-pressed extra-virg. olive oil, walnuts/pecans etc., avocado, as the fat-soluble beta-carotene (Vit.
-A) can be assimilated by the body with said fat source.
+Regardless you should eat these with some fat source, such as virgin coconut oil, cold-pressed extra-virg. olive oil, walnuts/pecans etc., avocado, so the fat-soluble beta-carotene can be better absorbed.

 – *You may need to cook for more/less time depending on how many sweet potatoes you’re using, as well as the thickness of the fries.